Broccoli vs. Broccolini – what’s the difference?

 - Potato Broccoli Soup is hearty and filling for a chilly day.

-- Rainbow Broccoli Salad makes a colorful presentation on a buffet table or at a potluck.
+- Broccoli Apple Salad makes a colorful presentation on a buffet table or at a potluck.

 Best Broccolini Recipes